Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Discretionary Trusts

 A discretionary trust gives the trustee broad authority over distributions.
 The trustee can pay housing, insurance, or medical bills directly.
-The trustee can also refuse a distribution if the beneficiary is actively using substances.
+The trustee can also refuse a distribution when the beneficiary is actively using substances.

 Incentive Trusts